 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers her Hebrew name.
 Rabbi Boraz can help you design this ceremony, which can take place either at home, or at the synagogue, soon after the birth of your daughter.

 The Bar/Bat Mitzvah is the culmination of the early years of a child’s Jewish education.
-Our Bar/Bat Mitzvah program is an integral part of our religious school and more information about it can be found on our religious school web page.
+Our Bar/Bat Mitzvah program is an integral part of our religious school and more information about it can be found on our religious school web page or clink the link below:

 Rabbi Boraz can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement), to Huppah (Marriage Canopy), to Nissuin (marriage ceremony), to breaking the glass.
 He is available for congregant’s weddings almost anywhere, as well as often being able to officiate at weddings for couples getting married in Wisconsin’s northwoods.